tonynpm/weather-app/README.md

   - #### CSS
   - #### Vanilla JS

-Also note that an api key was used in this website which is not available in the following code but is available by clicking on the link above.
+Also note that an api key was used in the making of this website ,which is not available in the code for it, but is available by clicking on the link above.